bharat-bhushan05/Learning-Terraform/variables/Readme.md

-Below is a **full, production-quality `README.md`** for **Terraform Variables** — written for **intermediate to advanced learners**, including **deep explanations, real-world analogies, use cases, limitations, interview questions, and hands-on challenges using only built-in Terraform providers**.

----

 # 📘 **Terraform Variables — In-Depth Guide (README.md)**

 Terraform variables allow you to **parameterize** your infrastructure code.
 They make your configuration **dynamic**, **reusable**, and **environment-agnostic**.